Gifting Tables Scam

 To participate in a Gifting Table game, new players are asked to pay a fee.
 It used to be $5,000 in cash, but indeed it could change according to the organizer.
 This fee is paid to the Dessert, the player detaining the pyramid’s highest position.

-In these modern days, the Gifting Tables scam could also be known as the Blessing Loom scheme.
-The participant positions’ names are changed to more of a business approach (leader, coach, etc.).
+In modern times, the Gifting Tables scam could also be known as the Blessing Loom scheme.
+The participants' positions were changed to more business-oriented names (leader, coach, etc.).

 What Is a Gifting Table Game?

-When eight new participants join the Gifting Table game, each having made the “gift” to the player situated on the Dessert position at the top of the pyramid, the Dessert leaves the game and keeps the money paid by the new participants.
+When eight new participants join the Gifting Table game, each having made the “gift” to the player situated on the Dessert position at the top of the pyramid, the Dessert leaves the game.
+It keeps the money paid by the new participants.
 If the entry fee is $2,000, then the Dessert participant leaves with $16,000.

 As expected, the rest of the Gifting Table members move up a row on one of the two newly-formed pyramids, and the search for 16 new participants begins.
 The success of the Gifting Tables scam depends on new participants joining and making the entry gift.

 Perpetrators of the game usually publish brochures and other promotional materials.
-This way, the recruits feel like they are part of an official game.
-One of the gimmicks that the organizers use is telling participants that the money paid and received during the Gifting Tables game are tax-free “gifts” under the IRS Code.
+This way, the recruits feel part of an official game.
+One of the organizers' gimmicks is telling participants that the money paid and received during the Gifting Tables game are tax-free “gifts” under the IRS Code.
 Also, they say that the IRS lawyers approved Gifting Tables as a legal venture generating tax-free proceeds.

-Finally, the organizers advise and counsel players not to report on their tax returns the income received through their participation in the game.
+Finally, the organizers advise and counsel players to refrain from reporting on their tax returns the income received through their participation in the game.

 Gifting Table Scam: How To Report